 The Tonebender Legacy

 The Tonebender MK3 is fuzz royalty.
-Essential to the guitar sound of 70’s UK Glam, it’s also the source of some of Jimmy Page’s iconic guitar tones, offers all the sustain and harmonic feedback you can dream of for guitar-driven rock styles, and has a texture that makes Stoner rock guitar amps exhale sweet clouds of smoke.
-Less finnicky than a Fuzzface, it sounds great with humbuckers or single coils, and has a smooth response all across your guitar’s range, from chunky, brash lows to sustaining high notes.
+Essential to the guitar sound of 70’s UK Glam, it’s also the source of some of Jimmy Page’s iconic guitar tones, offers all the sustain and harmonic feedback you can dream of for guitar-driven rock styles, and has a texture that makes Stoner rock guitar amps exhale sweet clouds of fuzz.
+Less finnicky than a Fuzzface, it sounds great with humbuckers or single coils, with a balanced response across the guitar’s range, from chunky, brash lows to sustaining high notes.

 Purple Glam Power

 We’ve given the Tonebender Mk3 circuit our own treatment, and dug into our stash of vintage Germanium to serve up our own version of this iconic fuzz.
 The JDM Elektrika does those MK1 tones with our added “Gate and “Tone” controls, and the “Vindicator” cover the brash, thick MK2 territory.
 The Mk3 took a while to find the right formula, and over time turned into “that pedal that always stuck to the test board”.
 It sounded great at rehearsals and always fit in the mix when recording.
 The “Aha!” moment came when we spliced in a passive mid bump circuit and that “little extra something” was suddenly there and working really well.

 In our usual style, the JDM Pedals “Hot Plate” Fuzz is a true-to-vintage Tonebender MKIII, but with a few extras.
 We’ve taken it to the next level with a passive mid-bump switch to enhance the tone when you’re fighting traffic against drums, keys, and vocals competing for midrange space.
 Or just to thicken the tone up because you can.